 You may only complete a registration if you are the Developer or are authorised to enter into the Application for Reticulation (AFR) Terms and Conditions on behalf of the Developer.
 Telstra may require you to provide written evidence that you are authorised to act on the Developer’s behalf.

-If you have submitted your registration and have any further queries please call Smart Community Developer assistance on 1800 226 543, leave a message and your call will be returned.
+If you have submitted your registration and have any further queries please call Smart Community Developer assistance on 1800 226 543.

 Benefits of registering your development